Monarch Garden Grants

 Amount and Source of Funds

 Grants are funded by Native Plant Society of Texas, Monarch Watch and by individual and corporate donations to the Bring Back the Monarchs to Texas (BBMT) program.
-In 2024, additional funds through a cooperative agreement with Monarch Joint Venture and the US Forest Service will be used to underwrite some of the garden grants.
-The Native Plant Society of Texas is grateful for the help and cooperation of Monarch Joint Venture in providing these funds.
+In 2025, additional funds through the Texas Parks and Wildlife Foundation will be used to underwrite some of the garden grants.
+The Native Plant Society of Texas is grateful for the help and cooperation of Texas Parks and Wildlife Foundation in providing these funds.

 The total amount to be budgeted for this program varies from year to year.
 The number of grants awarded and the maximum size of grants may change with each grant cycle and depend on available funds.
 The grant application each year will state the current cap on grant amounts.
 Groups are not required to spend their own funds to match the amount of the grant.